Bridge in Portage Township

-Bridge in Portage Township is a historic stone arch bridge located at Portage Township in Cambria County, Pennsylvania.
+Bridge in Portage Township is a historic stone arch bridge located at Portage Township in Cambria County, Pennsylvania, United States.
 It was built by the Allegheny Portage Railroad in 1832, and is an 18 ft bridge, with a semi-circular arch.
 It is built of coursed ashlar and crosses Bens Creek.

 It was listed on the National Register of Historic Places in 1988.